ex208/Positive_Selection_Pipeline/README.md

 #### 1. CAZy sequences for Dickeya
 The first step is to obtain the input sequence data.
 Those data derive from CAZy.
-A python script named **cazy_uniprot_dickeya.py** (./bin) allows access to UniProt and returns data from CAZy based on a specific family which we can pre define. was generated and it allows the generation of fasta files with all CAZYmes.
+A python script named **cazy_uniprot_dickeya.py** (./bin) allows access to UniProt and returns data from CAZy based on a specific family which we can pre define.

 The database has been specified to be CAZy and the taxonomy to be Dickeya.

 By executing **python3 cazy_uniprot_dickeya.py** (navigating to the **./bin**) generates a new directory under the **./data** directory named as **./data/cazy_dickeya** and stores all CAZy sequences for Dickeya, separated per CAZy family and stored under the appropriate name.